Blog > Can you do equity release on leasehold flats?

 Getting advice on leasehold equity release.

-We hope this article has answered some of your questions about equity release on leasehold flats.
-For more information or advice, why not talk to one of our selected advisers?
+If you have been wondering “Can you get equity release on a leasehold flat?” then we hope this article has answered some of your questions.
+For more information or advice about equity release on leasehold flats, why not talk to one of our selected advisers?
 They are equity specialists who can discuss your circumstances and offer further help.

 Just call us on 0808 178 3055 or request a call back and we’ll arrange a no-obligation appointment for you.